ifyio/next-server-actions-example/README.md

-# Next Ser4ver Query Example
+# Next Server Query Example

-This project explores integrating Tanstack Query with Next.js server actions.
+This example showcases the use of `next-server-query` to create a todo app

 ## Getting Started